 Step-by-Step ILR Application Process

-- Step 1: Pass the Life in the UK Test (£50) and obtain B1 English certificate if needed
+- Step 1: Pass the Life in the UK Test (£50) and obtain B1 English certificate if not exempt

-- Step 4: Book a biometric appointment at a UKVCAS centre
+- Step 5: Book a biometric appointment at a UKVCAS centre (Sopra Steria or VFS Global)

-- Step 5: Attend your appointment with all supporting documents
+- Step 6: Attend appointment with all original documents and certified translations

-- Step 6: Wait for a decision (up to 6 months standard processing)
+- Step 7: Wait for a decision — up to 6 months standard, 5 working days priority, next day super priority

 Spouse Visa ILR Fees and Processing Times 2026

-The current ILR application fee is £3,029 per person, including dependants.
+From 8 April 2026, the SET(M) ILR application fee is £3,226 per person — increased from £3,029.
+This applies to the main applicant and each dependant.
 Standard processing takes up to 6 months.
 Priority processing is available for an additional £500 (5 working days) or £1,000 for super priority (next working day).
 ILR applicants are exempt from the Immigration Health Surcharge.

 |---|---|---|